chirpyclub/chirpyclub/README.md

 # Hello there!
 My name is Chirpy.
-I don't know what to put on here yet, but what I will put on here will be great!
+I don't know what to put on this profile yet, but what I will put on here will be great!

 -Chirpy